 To add to the problem, the pandemic also made fundraising a much bigger challenge.
 And without money – and lots of it – cancer research just can’t happen.

-The news report cited Dr. Mark Goldberg, who sits on the national board of directors for the American Cancer Society (ACS), who said the leading organization behind cancer research fundraising hasn’t been able to support nearly as many endeavors as normal.
+The news report cited Dr. Mark Goldberg, who sits on the national board of directors for the American Cancer Society (ACS), who said the leading organization behind cancer research fundraising wasn’t able to support nearly as many endeavors as normal during the height of the pandemic.

-“The pandemic has led to over a $200 million decrease in fundraising for the American Cancer Society this year, which is over 30% of the overall budget,” noted Dr. Goldberg.
+“The pandemic led to over a $200 million decrease in fundraising for the American Cancer Society (in 2020), which is over 30% of the overall budget,” noted Dr. Goldberg.

 PREVENTATIVE CARE DELAYED